Francisco Chilche: Politics

-During the native parade of Corpus Christi in June 1555, Chilche featured a notorious incident evidencing the political tensions between Inca and Cañari factions.
-He arrived in a litter decorated with scenes of the Spanish conquest, after which he stripped down to his loincloth in warlike fashion and showed the crowd the shrunken head of the Inca killed in 1537.
-The gesture was clearly meant to glorify his role in the conquest and to offend the present Inca, causing that four of them attacked him and a fracas erupted.
-When the brawl was broken up, the teniente de corregidor Juan Luis de Monjaraz reprimanded Chilche for the scandal and confiscated the head.
+During the native parade of Corpus Christi of June 1555, Chilche starred in a notorious incident highlighting the political tensions between Inca and Cañari factions.
+He arrived in a litter decorated with scenes of his wartime exploits, after which he shed his outer robes to reveal he was dressed for combat, and brandished by the hair the shrunken head of the Inca killed in 1537, which he showed to the crowd.
+The stunt, clearly intended to showcase his experience as a Spanish ally while simultaneously offending the Inca elites present, provoked four noblemen into attacking him, knocking him down from his place and sparking a large brawl.